Sweet High Top Baby Booties

 - At this moment, you appear to have a crocheted bathtub.
 Ensure the outside has that sole bottom edge line as indicated in Bottom of the Sole, Step 4, is on the outside.
 With the back of the sole to your chest area and the front of the sole away from you.
 (As depicted on the right).
 Look down and find the very top stitch of the front edge of the sole.
 Follow the bottom center line up or position it as one stitch will be at the very top.
 Mark it with a stitch marker.

 TIP: From my experience, if I give you an exact stitch count to what the centre stitch should be and you have skipped or added stitches, the tongue will not be centred to your bootie sole.
 It is extremely obvious when you are done and the bootie will not sit or look proper.
-Eyeing it up is a safe shot of the shoe coming out right.
+Eyeing it up is a safe shot of the shoe coming out correctly.

 - Once you have determined the very centre of the front of the sole.
 Count to the right 3 stitches and mark with at stitch marker.